DylM0nster22/Gryo-Walker/README.md

 The blades and frame were all printed from PLA.
 The robot has two RS2205 motors, one per weapon, which are held on with M3 x 8mm screws.
 These motors are drived by LanRC 35A ESCs, which are in turn powered by a 300mah Gaoneng LiHV 3S battery.
 The robot is powered on and off thorugh a fingertech switch, with the switch located in the bottom of the robot.
 We used a Malenki HV as our receiver, as it is what we had on hand.
 All of the electronics are held in by the bottom plate, which was held on with 4 M3 plastites.

+## Features

+* Two large 5" diameter asymmetric disk weapons
+* Tip speed exceeding 300 mph
+* 3S 300mah High Voltage LiPo
+* Able to be built with only off the shelf parts and 3D prints.

+## Images

 ## Build Process

 ### Printing